-A Clothing Grant is available to families in need and further details and application forms can be supplied via the school office.
+A Clothing Grant is available to families in need and further details and application forms can be submitted via the link below.
+PE Kits can be donated or requested from Active Schools Kits for All, please see information at the school office.
 Any parent who wishes confidential advice, should contact the Head Teacher.